3 Hours / 3 CEs

 • Intended Audience

-This training is intended for psychologists, neuropsychologists, and other mental health professionals who are interested in enhancing their skills in culturally and linguistically informed neuropsychological assessment and intervention.
-It is particularly relevant for those specializing in clinical psychology, neuropsychology, psychological assessment, and culturally responsive practice.
+This training is designed for psychologists, neuropsychologists, and other mental health professionals who seek to enhance their skills in culturally and linguistically informed neuropsychological assessment and intervention.
+It is especially relevant for those specializing in clinical psychology, neuropsychology, psychological assessment, and culturally responsive practices.

 • Professionals specializing in assessment and intervention